insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 ### Register a CRD programatically

 In [[the previous post]](/2020-02-11/kubernetes-custom-resource), I introduced how to create a CRD using CLI and a yaml file.
-Here, I introduce how to create a CRD *programmatically in Go*.
-This is not a mandatory step and using yaml for creating a CRD is still valid for our custom controller to run.
+Here, I show you how to create a CRD *programmatically in Go*.
+This is not a mandatory step and using yaml for creating a CRD is still valid for our custom controller to run (if and only if the definition is same).

 The program will be implemented with client-go and auto-generated code that you created in [[2]](#2-get-auto-generated-go-code-with-code-generator).

 Create a new module named `crd-operator` in `$GOPATH/src/insujang.github.io/kubernetes-test-controller`.

-Initialize module and explicitly get `client-go`. **It is important to explicitly get specific verion of the library**, otherwise it pulls incompatible library, invoking build errors.
+Initialize module and explicitly get `client-go`. **It is important to explicitly get specific verion of the library**, otherwise Go pulls incompatible library, invoking build errors.
 Also we use our local modules, so add `replace` statements in the module file to use our generated code.

 ```shell
 /home/insujang/go/src/insujang.github.io/crd-operator $ go mod init insujang.github.io/crd-operator